 Workers' comp claims based on work-related illnesses are more complicated.
-Whereas most injury claims are caused by a single, easily identified event, work-related illnesses are typically caused by years of exposure to toxic substances or other hazardous environmental conditions.
+Whereas a single, easily identified event causes most injury claims, work-related illnesses are typically caused by years of exposure to toxic substances or other hazardous environmental conditions.
 As a result, there is no single identifiable event that caused the illness.
 For workers' comp claims based on work-related illnesses, workers must file their claims with the NCIC within two years of whichever is later: